ecupaio/personal-site/_drafts/do-s-and-don-ts-of-data-display.md

 ## DO: Show the numbers

 Just remove the animation.
 There's no point to it.
-It doesn't catch their eye and they can't decipher digits flashing at fractions of a second.
+A user can read a still set of digits and interpret a number, they can't read digits changing at a fraction at a second.